rcushu/cse15l-lab-reports/labreports/labreport2.md

 ![Image](../labreport2-images/add-message2.png)

-Mostly everything is the same in this case, with the exception of  `words` being updated with a different string and number, and the return message being different.
-This is functionally identical to the last example.
+`handleRequest` is once again being called and detects that the URL contains `/add-message` again.
+This time, the string array `parameters` will have the new message stored within it. `words` is again updated with the new string and number, `num` is incremented, and the return message is produced.

+---

 ## Part 2

 ![Image](../labreport2-images/keys.png)

 ![Image](../labreport2-images/ssh-login.png)

+---

+## Part 3

+One thing I'm very glad I learned isn't directly related to any work we were assigned, but it was very useful.
+I figured out how to create folders within my GitHub repository to more efficiently store my lab reports and their assets.